Azure-Samples/Azure-Maps-Custom-Feature-States/README.md

 1. `rg-featurestates` - An [Azure Resource Group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) that holds all the created Azure resources in the architecture.
 2. `plan-featurestates` - An [Azure App Service plan](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans) that hosts the `web-featurestates` app.
 3. `web-featurestates` - An [Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/overview) website and API with the following functionality:
    1. Serves web-pages containing the [Azure Maps Web Control](https://learn.microsoft.com/en-us/azure/azure-maps/how-to-use-map-control).
-Features on the Web Contnrol are styled using the [setFeatureState](https://maplibre.org/maplibre-gl-js/docs/API/classes/maplibregl.Map/#setfeaturestate) API of Maplibre.
    2. Sends a snapshot of current feature states to web-pages containing the Web Control via SignalR.
    3. Hosts a REST API to receive feature state updates from external sources and propagates these updates to other components.
 4. `signalr-featurestates` - An [Azure SignalR Service](https://learn.microsoft.com/en-us/azure/azure-signalr/signalr-overview) that sends feature states snapshots and broadcasts updates over a real-time channel to web-pages containing the Web Control.